 Our commitment to innovative research and teaching has paid off with recognition as one of the country’s leading computer science departments.
 For example, for the past decade the USC Games program has been consistently recognized as North America’s top game design program for undergraduates, while our online master’s program in information technology has been ranked among the top five in the US.

-Connecting with industry is also a key driver for the department.
-Of special note is the Computer Science (CS) Department Industry Affiliate Program (IAP), which was launched in fall 2018.
-With current members including Google, Lyft, DiDi and Microsoft, the program provides engagement opportunities with our exceptionally talented students, world-class faculty, and innovative researchers in an array of path-setting disciplines.
+Other key drivers for the department include connecting with industry, transferring the results of our research to practice, and using real-world problems to guide research.
+The Computer Science Department Industry Affiliate Program (IAP), whose members include Google, Lyft, and Microsoft, provides engagement opportunities with our exceptionally talented students, world-class faculty, and innovative researchers in an array of disciplines.

-These are exciting times for computer scientists.
-At the department, we now stand at the precipice of many next-generation innovations, from making self-driving cars safer on the roads, to using AI to detect Alzheimer’s and other disorders, to developing systems for more sustainable farming.
 To prospective scholars and students, I hope you consider joining us on this journey.
-To all our students, we in the Computer Science Department look forward to working with you to make your USC Viterbi School education a unique experience.
+To all our new students, we in the Department of Computer Science look forward to working with you to make your education a unique, rewarding and memorable experience.

-I invite you to explore some of the highlights of the cutting-edge work undertaken by our department’s faculty members on our news page.
-You can also find detailed information about all of our degree options, courses, faculty and research throughout this website.
+I invite you to explore some of the highlights of the cutting-edge work undertaken by our department’s faculty and students on our news page.
+You can also find detailed information about all our degree options, courses, faculty, and research throughout this website.